Macroscopic noise amplification by asymmetric dyads in non-Hermitian optical systems for generative diffusion models

-For a dyad in such a parameter regime, the two possible configurations for the resultant population asymmetry are equally likely under ideal conditions and can be identified in binary representation, e.g., with either a ``1" or a ``0" depending on the direction of asymmetry.
+For a dyad in such a parameter regime, the two possible configurations are equally likely under ideal conditions and correspond to two possible directions for the asymmetry.
+This asymmetry can be defined as the direction from the higher to the lower density condensate.
+Dyads oriented in one direction can be labelled as a ``1" state, with those in the opposing orientation labelled as a ``0" state.

 {\it Error correction}.
-In reality, the physical sample on which the condensates are prepared will likely have some intrinsic asymmetry, which may result in a slight preference for the higher-density component of the asymmetric dyad to condense at one site in particular.
-Below we show that it is possible to counteract such intrinsic asymmetry by modifying the pumping strength applied to one of the condensates.
+The physical sample on which the condensates are prepared will likely have some intrinsic asymmetry, which may result in a slight preference for the higher-density component of the asymmetric dyad to condense at one site in particular.
+This would create a non-uniform distribution for the initial noise, leading to a biased distribution for the dyad orientations.
+Below we show how to counteract such intrinsic asymmetry by modifying the pumping strength applied to one of the condensates.

 We model asymmetry in the physical sample by considering a small perturbation $\epsilon$ to $g$ for one of the condensates given by Eq.~\ref{psi_i_equation}.
-We show that it is possible to modify the pumping strength of this condensate $\tilde {\gamma}$ to again achieve an equally-likely distribution of asymmetry in the dyad.
-The steady state of such a dyad satisfies:
+We show it is possible to modify the pumping strength of this condensate $\tilde {\gamma}$ to again achieve an equally-likely distribution of asymmetry in the dyad.
+The steady state satisfies:

 where $\mu$ is the chemical potential defined by $i\dot{\psi_i}=\mu \psi_i$ and $\psi_i$ are the new condensate wavefunctions modified from their steady-state values of Eq.~\ref{psi_i_equation}.
 We will consider small deviations from the unperturbed values marked by superscript $0$ by writing $\psi_1=a_1^0 + \epsilon a_1^1, \psi_2=(a_2^0 + \epsilon a_2^1) \exp(i\theta^0 + i\epsilon \theta^1)$ with the chemical potential $\mu=\mu^0 + \epsilon \mu^1$ and pumping $\tilde{\gamma}=\gamma^0+\epsilon \gamma^1 $.
 We then linearize Eqs.~(\ref{psi_1_equation}) and (\ref{psi_2_equation}) for small $\epsilon$.
 To the leading order we recover the steady states of Eq.~(\ref{psi_i_equation})